 Bradford is a partner in West Yorkshire and Harrogate Health and Care Partnership – a first-wave integrated care system (ICS).
+This case study forms part of our integrated care system (ICS) resource.

 Bradford Health and Wellbeing Board (HWB) provides leadership and oversight for improving health and wellbeing, reducing inequalities and promoting integration.